Get us in your inbox

 • Bloomsbury

 Rub shoulders with London’s literary elite at this chic bookshop, named after the magazine that owns it.
 It has an enticing collection of all that’s best, newest and most radical in the worlds of fiction and poetry.
-Meet writers at twice-weekly author talks, listen to bookish in-house podcasts or make for the excellent café, which hosts an ever-changing collection of baroque cakes.
+There are twice-weekly author talks where you can meet writers, space to listen to bookish in-house podcasts or an excellent café, which hosts an ever-changing collection of baroque cakes.

 • Shopping